 Welcome to CrescentWatch Australia, the official website for the Australian National Crescent Sighting Coordination Centre (ANCSCC)!
 This website will provide Muslim Australians with access to monthly crescent sighting results covering all regions of Australia.
 The website will also be an online resource for data, information and guidance, which will help understand the obligatory nature of crescent sighting every month to establish the Islamic Lunar Calendar.

-The crescent was NOT sighted anywhere in Australia this evening, therefore the 1st day of Safar is Thursday, the 5th of December, 2013.
+The crescent was sighted in Brisbane, Sydney and Melbourne.
+Therefore, the 1st day of Jumadil Akhir is Wednesday, the 2nd of April, 2014.
 Read More»

 Ramadhan Moonsighting in the Age Newspaper